The keynotes, built around our “Write His Answer” theme,

 Pastor, Author, Speaker

 Angie is a retired Federal employee and a Support Pastor at Grace Mennonite Fellowship in Harrisonburg, Virginia.
 She preaches in various denominations, and is a guest on Valley Family Forum’s television and radio programs.
 Angie has served as Publicity Director and Prayer Ministry Team Leader for interdenominational evangelistic crusades.
 She was Advertising Director and Staff Writer for “Blessings” magazine, and operated a home-based writing and editing business.
-She enjoys writing poetry, hospitality, teaching Bible studies, and helping others to get their book Angi s published.
+She enjoys writing poetry, hospitality, teaching Bible studies, and helping others to get their books published.

 Her book, Jesus Wants Your Mind!, demonstrates how to allow God’s Word to dominate our thinking, producing spiritual maturity.
 Angie underwent breast cancer surgery and radiation treatments while writing Joy In Adversity.
 This account of God’s overcoming power in her life serves to encourage and build the faith of others who are walking through life’s trials.
 Having experienced many episodes of physical suffering and difficult times, such as the loss of three babies and numerous surgeries, Angie says, “We are what we are in adversity!”
 One of her favorite Scriptures is Philippians 4:6-7, which tells us not to worry, but to pray and thank God for the answers, resulting in His perfect peace.

 Move to a deeper level of faith and intimacy with God by establishing a pattern of stillness before Him.
 Since that which dominates the mind controls the person, let’s reclaim the ancient biblical art of meditation, which can enable us to find God’s peace and courage to face daily challenges.